Y-Foundry-Dao/yfd-docs/docs/_onboard/seeding-the-cosmos.md

 Seeding the Cosmos
 =======================

-Y-Foundry DAO is a community born out of frustration with the often extractive and insecure nature of crypto.
-Manipulation infects systems advertised as trustless, leading to unintended consequences and losses.
-Cults of personalities develop and take advantage of the uninformed.
+Y-Foundry DAO is a community born out of frustration and contempt with opague and exploitative crypto projects.
+These projects are often run by cult-like personalities who extracts value from uninformed participants to enrich their own pockets, while avoiding transparency and accountability for their actions and decisions.

-The Y-Foundry platform aims to provide solutions to the problems of coordination.
-Its open-source software provides a critical framework for connecting with the community and promoting the advancement of ideas in an auditable, transparent and trustless manner.
+The Y-Foundry platform aims to solve this problem by providing an open-source funding and governance capability that enables and promotes building in an accountable, auditable, transparent and trustless manner.

 Potential use cases enabled by the Y-Foundry platform include, but aren't necessarily limited to:
 - On-chain, transparent funding process